The Lagrangian and Hamiltonian Aspects of the Electrodynamic Vacuum-Field Theory Models: Classical relativistic electrodynamics models revisiting: Lagrangian and Hamiltonian analysis

-The obtained \ above expression (\ref{L1.10}) for the particle energy $ \mathcal{E}\in \mathbb{R}$ appears to be open to question, since the electrical potential energy $\xi \varphi ,$ entering additively, has no affect on the relativistic particle mass $m=m_{0}(1-|u|^{2})^{-1/2},$ contradicting the experimental facts \cite{Fe1,Jack} that some part of the observable charged particle mass is of the electromagnetic origin.
-This fact was also underlined by L. Brillouin \cite{Br}, who remarked that the fact that the potential energy has no affect on the particle mass tells us that "...\textit{\ any possibility of existence of a particle mass related with an external potential energy, is completely excluded}".
-Moreover, it is necessary to stress here that the least action principle, based on the action functional (\ref{L1.8}) and formulated with respect to the laboratory reference frame $\mathcal{K}$ time parameter $t\in \mathbb{R},$ appears to \ be logically inadequate, for there is a strong physical inconsistency with other time parameters of the Lorentz equivalent laboratory reference frames depending simultaneously both on the spatial and temporal coordinates.
-This was first mentioned by R. Feynman in \cite{Fe1}, in his efforts to rewrite the Lorentz force expression with respect to the rest reference frame $ \mathcal{K}_{\tau }.$ This and other special relativity theory and electrodynamics problems stimulated many prominent physicists\ of the past \cite{Br,Fe1,We,Pa,BD} and present \cite {BM,Me,Me1,Wi,DJ,DuJ,Lo2,Lo3,Rep,Ne,Gr1,B-W} to try to develop alternative relativity theories based on completely different space-time and matter structure principles.
-In particular, in \cite{BM} authors have analyzed a super-symmetric version of the classical relativistic charged particle electrodynamics and shown that its physically reasonable least action formulation is achieved only by means of the reformulation of the corresponding Lagrangian function with respect to the proper rest reference frame $\mathcal{K}_{\tau }.$
+The expression (\ref{L1.10}) for the particle energy $\mathcal{E}_{0}$ also appears open to question, since the potential energy $\xi \varphi ,$ entering additively, has no affect on the particle mass $ m=m_{0}(1-|u|^{2})^{-1/2}.$ This was noticed by L. Brillouin \cite{Bril}, who remarked that the fact that the potential energy has no affect on the particle mass tells us that "... any possibility of existence of a particle mass related with an external potential energy, is completely excluded".
+Moreover, it is necessary to stress here that the least action principle ( \ref{L1.8}), formulated with respect to the laboratory reference frame $ \mathcal{K}_{t}$ \ time parameter $t\in \mathbb{R},$ appears logically inadequate, for there is a strong physical inconsistency with other time parameters of the Lorentz equivalent reference frames.
+This was first mentioned by R. Feynman in \cite{Feyn}, in his efforts to rewrite the Lorentz force expression with respect to the rest reference frame $\mathcal{K }_{\tau }.$ This and other special relativity theory and electrodynamics problems stimulated many prominent physicists\ of the past \cite {Bril,Feyn,Weyl,Paul,BrDi} and present \cite {Hajr,Hamm-1,Merm,Merm-1,Wilc-1,DuJa,Logu-2,Logu-3,BoBo,Repc,Neum,UrCoSaDj} to try to develop alternative relativity theories based on completely different space-time and matter structure principles.